We occasionally recommend products we love and might be paid a share of the sale.

 Par is a scorecard term that refers to the number of strokes needed to reach a hole in regulation play.
 The par value is often written near each green.

 In golf, par is the standard measure of difficulty.
-A good player will shoot around par every time they tee off.
+A scratch player will shoot around par every time they tee off.
 If you want to improve your game, you’ll need to practice until you get better.
 The best players will consistently hit their drives within 3 feet of the pin and have no trouble hitting greens in regulation.

 Improving At Golf